Ad Noctum: Circuit(ry is Dark)

 No one speaks.

-“An’ you lot were no fucking help,” Rush says, loosely addressing the assembled observers.
+“An’ you lot were no fucking help,” Rush says, addressing the loose assembly of observers.

 Still, no one speaks.
 Right then.